OSInside/kiwi/doc/source/overview/workflow.rst

 However this KIWI version also provides support for :command:`dracut` generated images which is used when fast boot or small *initrd* images are important requirements.
-This is possible by setting the ``initrd_system`` attribute withint the ``type`` section of the configuration file.
+This is possible by setting the ``initrd_system`` attribute within the ``type`` section of the configuration file.
 For example:

 .. code-block:: xml